With so many brands, models, and styles of running shoes to choose from, it’s easy to feel overwhelmed when it’s time to buy a new pair.

 Mizuno puts a plastic wave plate in every one of their shoes.
 This gives a snappy responsiveness not found in other brand’s running shoes.
 They also tend to be lighter – and while we wouldn’t call them a minimal shoe, they don’t have as much cushioning as other brands.

-As we touched on earlier, Hoka One One running shoes are all about max cushioning.
+As we touched on earlier, Hoka running shoes are all about max cushioning.
 Expect tons of cushioning but lightweight and a bit of rocking motion from the curve on the bottom of the shoe.

 Altra and Topo